 This positioned Ayutthaya as one of the trading centres of Asia and even the world.
 It is reported by around the year 1700 Ayutthaya had become the largest city in the world with a total population of over 1 million people.
 This made trading in Ayutthaya of great interest to merchants from regions as the Arab world, in China, India, Japan, Portugal, the Netherlands and France.
 Just as this amazing centre was shining with gold-laden Palaces, Temples and floating vessels from all over the world it all came to an end very quickly.

 Was it busting with shops and merchants selling things from all parts of the world?
 Did the Royal Family parade down the main road in carriages or on elephants?
-How much gold were the temples filled with?
+How much gold was the temple filled with?

 - You don’t have to get to Bangkok train or bus stations

-- You can usually organize a pickup and drop off at your accommodation
+- You can usually organise a pickup and drop off at your accommodation

 - You will have a guide that will keep you informed on the journey out to the Ayutthaya Temples